[Social media resources updated 9/20/18 – Article resource update in progress]

 Some Extra Resources Just For You

 I’ve linked to a bunch of stuff in the post itself, so check those out, but here are some other things.
-I’m sorting them into three categories –
+I’m sorting them into two categories –

 - Articles and essays about writing fat characters or insights into fat activism and fat life.

-- Fat activists on social media.
-I don’t think any of them talk 100% all the time about fat activism because, well, people have many interests.
-They’re still important to follow.
-I’m particularly including activists here that run along various intersections.
+- Fat activists, writers, artists, etc. on social media.
+None of them talk 100% all the time about fat activism because, well, people have many interests.
+But they’re fat people who talk about fat oppression from many angles and/or incorporate fatness into their art, and they’re important voices to follow.

 I am CERTAIN that I’ve missed things while putting this together.
 If you have anything or anyone that you think I should add, let me know in the comments or on Twitter or in a message.
 I will keep this list updated.
 I could especially use more articles because tbh while writing this post I completely forgot almost every great fat article or essay I’ve ever read in my entire life.